When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 Once you've got an idea of the value of your site, the scope of it, and thought about your budget, it's time to come up with a plan for your project.

-With wishlists of essential features and things you'd like to have, your agency can find ways to include extra features that they think are either fairly easy to add, or will bring big benefits to the site.
+With wishlists of essential features and things you'd like to have, your agency can find ways to include extra features that they think will bring additional benefits to the site.

 But without a budget, it's incredibly hard to work out what can be included and what needs to be left out, or put aside for future development.